-- 1. With regard to balance, contributions and pension projections the pension benefit statement shall indicate the following amounts expressed in the currency relevant for the pension scheme, if attributed to the individual accounts of the members: - (a) where the pension scheme does not provide for a given level of benefits, the sum of the total contributions paid by the sponsoring undertaking and the member into the pension scheme, including a separate indication of the contribution over the past twelve months, or, if the member has joined the scheme less than twelve months ago, the sum of the contributions since joining; - (b) deleted - (c) deleted - (d) the balance on the date of the pension benefit statement calculated in one of the two following ways depending on the nature of the pension scheme: - (i) for pension schemes that do not provide for a given level of benefits, the-total sum of the capital accumulated by the member, expressed also as an annuity, if applicable; - (ii) for pension schemes that provide for a given level of benefits, the accrued individual entitlements; - (e) the amounts calculated under point (d) shall include other contributions relevant to the member such as transfer of accrued capital, and the costs deducted by the institution; - (f) deleted - 2.
-Where the pension scheme provides for a given level of benefits, the pension benefit statement shall indicate, where applicable, the amount of the given level of benefits estimated at the estimated retirement age provided for in the pension scheme, and for the following two years where it is possible to remain a member of the pension scheme after the estimated retirement age, under best estimate assumptions expressed in the currency relevant for the pension scheme. - 3. deleted
+- 1. With regard to balance, contributions and pension projections the pension benefit statement shall indicate the following amounts expressed in the currency relevant for the pension scheme, if attributed contributed to the individual accounts of the members: - (a) where the pension scheme does not provide for a given level of benefits, the sum of the total-contributions paid by the sponsoring undertaking and the member into the pension scheme, including a separate indication of the contribution over the past twelve months, or, if the member has joined the scheme less than twelve months ago, the sum of the contributions since joining; - (b) deleted - (c) deleted

-- 4. Where the pension scheme does not provide for a given level of benefits, the pension benefit statement shall indicate, where applicable, the expected amount of the capital accumulated by the member at the estimated retirement age provided for in the pension scheme, and for the following two years where it is possible to remain a member of the pension scheme after the estimated retirement age, under best estimate assumptions relevant for the scheme expressed in the currency relevant for the pension scheme.
+- (d) the balance on the date of the pension benefit statement calculated in one of the two following ways depending on the nature of the pension scheme: - (i) for pension schemes that do not provide for a given level of benefits, the capital accumulated by the member, expressed also as an annuity, if applicable; - (ii) for pension schemes that provide for a given level of benefits, the accrued individual entitlements; - (e) the amounts calculated under point (d) shall include other contributions relevant to the member such as transfer of accrued capital, and shall be net of all the costs deducted by the institution; - (f) deleted - 2.
+Where the pension scheme provides for a given level of benefits, the pension benefit statement shall indicate, where applicable, the amount of the given level of benefits at the estimated retirement age date when receiving retirement benefits-provided for in the pension scheme, and for the following two years where it is possible to remain a member of the pension scheme after the estimated retirement age under best estimate assumptions, expressed in the currency relevant for the pension scheme, or shall indicate where these projections are provided. - 3. deleted - 4.
+Where the pension scheme does not provide for a given level of benefits, the pension benefit statement shall indicate, where applicable, the expected amount of the capital accumulated by the member at the estimated retirement age provided for in the pension scheme date when receiving retirement benefits, and for the following two years where it is possible to remain a member of the pension scheme after the estimated retirement age under best estimate assumptions relevant for the scheme, expressed in the currency relevant for the pension scheme, or shall indicate where these projections are provided.
 The amount shall also be expressed as an annuity, if applicable. - 5.
 Member States shall provide rules to determine the assumptions referred to in paragraphs 1, 2 and 4.
-These rules shall be taken into account in order to determine the following factors, if relevant: - (a) the annual rate of nominal investment returns; - (b) the annual rate of inflation; - (c) trend of future wages. - 6. deleted - 6a.
-Member States shall ensure that institution do not incur in civil liability on the basis of the pension projections referred to in this Article.
-The pension benefit statement shall contain a warning in order to clarify that amounts indicated in the pensions projections are estimates based on assumptions and might differ from the final value of the benefits accrued clear warning in this respect.
+These rules shall be taken into account in order to determine the following factors, if relevant: - (a) the annual rate of nominal investment returns; - (b) the annual rate of inflation; - (c) trend of future wages. - 6. deleted

+6a.
+The pension benefit statement shall contain a warning in order to clarify that amounts indicated in the pensions projections are estimates based on assumptions and might differ from the final value of the benefits accrued.